xomvio/blossom/README.md

-TUI chat app via yggdrasil network.
+Decentralized chat app via yggdrasil network.

+Creates a temporary address for every connection.

 it works but not ready for a release.